Lekhamm/Byte-Translate/README.md

 # Byte Translate:
-Introducing an innovative application for image-to-text and text-to-speech translation.
+- ByteTranslate: From Pixels to Words to Multiliterate to Voices Introducing an innovative application for image-to-text and text-to-speech translation.
 Seamlessly enabling the conversion of visual content into multiple languages, fostering inclusive communication and enhancing information accessibility.
 Providing a comprehensive solution for individuals striving to overcome language barriers and effectively access information by creating an intuitive interface for easy image uploads.